-2.21 The West Thames in southern England
+2.1 The West Thames in southern England

-2.21.1 Physical geography
+2.1.1 Physical geography

-- 5 The West Thames refers to the non-tidal portion of the Thames river basin[†], from its source in the Cotswolds in the west of England to 230 km downstream at Teddington Lock in west London (Fig. 1).
-It covers an area of 9,857 sq. km (the Thames basin is 16,980 sq. km) and comprises 10 river catchments[†] that are the tributaries[†] that feed directly into the River Thames (Fig. 1).
+30 The West Thames refers to the non-tidal portion of the Thames river basin, from its source in the Cotswolds in the west of England to 230 km downstream at Teddington Lock in west London (Fig. 1).
+It covers an area of 9,857 sq. km (the Thames basin is 16,980 sq. km) and comprises 10 river catchments that are the tributaries that feed directly into the River Thames (Fig. 1).
 The western catchments are predominantly rural; land-use is a mix of agriculture and woodland with rolling hills and wide, flat floodplains (elevation up to 350 m asl).
-Towards the centre and east, the region becomes increasingly urbanised, - 10 encompassing the towns of Reading, Slough and outskirts of Greater London (elevation 4 m asl at Teddington Lock).
-Lithology[†] varies markedly across the West Thames.
-Catchments overlaying the Cotswolds (upstream) and the Chilterns (middle sections) are dominated by chalk and limestone aquifers[†] with high baseflow[†], while a band of less-permeable clays and mudstones separates these two areas.
-Sandstones, mudstones and clays are also prevalent towards London (downstream) these catchments have higher levels of surface runoff[†] and can exhibit a more flashy[†] response to storm events tend to be - 15 characterised by a more flashy[‡]-response to storm events and higher levels of surface runoff[‡]-(Bloomfield et al., 2009; EA, 2009).
+Towards the centre and east, the region becomes increasingly urbanised, encompassing the towns of Reading, Slough and outskirts of Greater London (elevation 4 m asl at Teddington Lock).
+Lithology varies markedly across the West Thames.
+Catchments overlaying the Cotswolds (upstream) and the Chilterns (middle sections) are dominated by chalk and limestone aquifers with high baseflow, while a band of less-permeable clays and mudstones separates these two areas.
+Sandstones, mudstones and clays are also prevalent towards London (downstream) - these catchments tend to be characterised by a more flashy response to storm events and higher levels of surface runoff (Bloomfield et al., 2009; EA, 2009).